P.T., Ph.D., Professor

 - Inverse and forward dynamics analysis of gait

 - Measurement of 3-dimensional scapular movement during arm elevation

 - Ichihashi N, Umegaki H, Ikezoe T, Nakamura M, Nishishita S, Fujita K,Umehara J, Nakao S, Ibuki S. The effects of a 4-week static stretching programme on the individual muscles comprising the hamstrings.
 Journal of Sports Sciences.
 26:1-5,2016

-- Tateuchi H, Koyama Y, Tsukagoshi R, Akiyama H, Goto K, Kazutaka So, Kuroda Y, Ichihashi N. Radiographic and clinical factors associated with one-leg standing and gait in patients with mild-to-moderate secondary hip osteoarthritis.
-Gait Posture.49:207-12,2016
+- Tateuchi H, Koyama Y, Akiyama H, Goto K, So K, Kuroda Y, Ichihashi N, Daily cumulative hip moment is associated with radiographic progression of secondary hip osteoarthritis.
+Osteoarthritis Cartilage.
+25(8):1291-1298, 2017

 LaboratoryProfessor : Noriaki Ichihashi